-- Influences on going concern, such as future levels of funding for local government The future funding for local authorities has a high degree of uncertainty.
-The Council has set aside amounts in working balances and reserves which it believes are appropriate based on local circumstances including the overall budget size, risks, robustness of budgets, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions and the Council's track record in financial management.
-The Council's budget strategy for 2020/21 was approved in February 2020.
-The Council's budget strategy for 2021/22 was approved in February 2021. - The impact of COVID-19 has substantial implications for the Council's finances.
-Firstly, the response to the pandemic has required additional expenditure to ensure the Council could continue to deliver its statutory responsibilities and there is no guarantee at the time of writing that this will be fully reimbursed by government.
-This is a massively significant financial challenge and to ensure the council has sufficient reserves to provide its services in the future an emergency budget has been considered and approved by Council in July 2020 (report reference C-20-02), with a further emergency budget considered by Council in November 2020. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
+• Influences on going concern, such as future levels of funding for local government - The future funding for local authorities has a high degree of uncertainty, as does the impact of the inflation increases experienced in 2022/23 The Council has set aside amounts in working balances and reserves which it believes are appropriate based on local circumstances including the overall budget size, risks, robustness of budgets, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions and the Council's track record in financial management.
+The Council's budget strategy for 2021/22 was approved in February 2021.
+The Council's budget strategy for 2022/23 was approved in February 2022.

+The impact of COVID-19 continues to have implications for the Council's finances, as income levels struggle to reach pre-pandemic levels.
+The identification of increased inflationary pressure has led to an Inflation Impact Budget Update report being considered by both Executive and Council in July 2022.

+• Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities - The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
 Of all the partnerships, there were eight, Ipswich Buses Limited, Ipswich Borough Assets Limited, Ipswich Borough Assets Developments Limited, Handford Homes Limited, Handford Lettings Limited, IPSERV Limited, IPSERV Direct Services Limited and Stage Event Security Limited, all subsidiaries that requires consolidation in the accounts and the impact is shown in the Group Accounts.